What are the options?

 Cons of a home birth

-Labour ward: Birth pools might be available – ask your midwife about your hospital’s facilities.
-Find out what questions to ask when you go to choose a maternity unit.
+- Labour ward: Birth pools might be available – ask your midwife about your hospital’s facilities.

-Birth centre: Birth pools are usually available – ask your midwife how many rooms have a birth pool so that you can manage your expectations.
-Women who give birth in a freestanding birth centre are more likely to have a water birth than those in a labour ward.
+- Birth centre: Birth pools are usually available – ask your midwife how many rooms have a birth pool so that you can manage your expectations.

-Home birth: You can hire or buy a birth pool to use at home.
+- Home birth: You can hire or buy a birth pool to use at home.
 Check if your upstairs floor is strong enough for a birth pool once it's filled with water.
-As is the case with birth centres, women giving birth at home are more likely to have a water birth than women who plan to deliver in a labour ward.

 If you're really keen on having a water birth, you may want to take into account the fact that women who give birth in a freestanding birth centre or at home are more likely to have a water birth than women who plan to deliver in a labour ward.